Challenges Faced by Kim Reynolds: Obstacles and Turning Points

 On March 9, 2020, Kim Reynolds signed a Proclamation of Disaster Emergency in response to the COVID-19 pandemic.

-April 2020: COVID-19 Restrictions and Recommendations
+April 2020: COVID-19 Restrictions and Reopening Stance

-July 2020: Reynolds Invalidated School Districts' Plans
+July 2020: Reynolds Overrides School Districts' Reopening Plans

 July 2020: Opposition to Local Mask Mandates

-September 2020: Revoked CDC Quarantine Guidelines
+September 2020: Revocation of CDC Quarantine Guidelines

-After the November 2020 election, Reynolds ordered the mandatory wearing of masks at large gatherings in Iowa.
+After the November 2020 election, Kim Reynolds ordered the mandatory wearing of masks at large gatherings in Iowa.

 November 2020: COVID-19 Peak in Iowa